AzureNinjas/azureninjas/hugoRoot/content/episode/app-service.md

 ﻿+++
 Description = """Azure Web Apps enables you to build and host web applications in the programming language of your choice without managing infrastructure.
-It offers auto-scaling and high availability, supports both Windows and Linux, and enables automated deployments from GitHub, Visual Studio Team Services, or any Git repo. """ aliases = ["/appservice"] author = "Sasha" categories = ["App Dev"]
+It offers auto-scaling and high availability, supports both Windows and Linux, and enables automated deployments from GitHub, Visual Studio Team Services, or any Git repo.
+</br></br>
+In this podcast we discuss the coolest features of the Azure App Service, the common use cases and the enormous scale the service is running at.
+We also walk through the most common misconceptions and discuss different technology stacks and languages that can be deployed on the App Service platform.
+"""
+aliases = ["/appservice"]
+author = "Sasha"
+categories = ["App Dev"]